What We're Doing to Keep You Safe and Healthy During Covid-19 CLICK HERE

 If your gum disease is advanced, there are several treatment options to help stop more damage from occurring, prevent additional tooth loss, and restore health to your gums and underlying bone.

 In many cases, periodontal treatment is a required step before performing cosmetic dental procedures or full mouth reconstruction.
-Dr. Craddock and Dr. Godat can help you determine what periodontal care you require and create a treatment plan to restore your oral health.
+Dr. Godat, and Dr. King can help you determine what periodontal care you require and create a treatment plan to restore your oral health.

 Contact our Memphis periodontics office today for an appointment.